 When the weight is off your feet (as in sitting or laying down), the top of your feet and toes should be level.
-If your toes pull back and then curl down and your big toe is starting to pull inwards, that is a sign the metatarsal arch (ball of the foot) is starting to collapse.
+If your toes pull back and then curl down and your big toe is starting to pull inwards, that is a sign the metatarsal arch (ball of the foot) is starting to collapse due to too much pressure on the ball of the foot.
 It is also usually indicative of high arches.
 In some cases you will notice the tendons to the toes in the top of the feet are visible and hard.
 All those effects will take your foot alignment out of neutral and will contribute to a range of muscle imbalances throughout your body.

 Ankle Joint Alignment